Homebrew/homebrew-cask/CONTRIBUTING.md

 ## Working on homebrew-cask itself

 If you'd like to hack on the ruby code in the project itself, one way to play with changes is to symlink the `rubylib` folder to your Tap repository.
-So assuming your fork is cloned at `~/homebrew-cask` you could do something like
-this:

   ```bash
   $ cd $(brew --prefix brew-cask)